pavelee/react-deepgram-example/README.md

 We need some backend to upload audio file and communicate with deepgram API.

 -   deepgram-proxy is a simple nodejs container with express.js to handler API requests.
--   API allow to upload audio file and return transcript in return
+-   API allow to upload audio a file and return a transcript in return
--   Backend communication with deepgram to secure API key
+-   Backend communication to secure API key

 ### deepgram-react

-Simple example how to integrate your react app with proxy.
+Simple example how to integrate your react app with the proxy.

+### Can I use other frontend?

+Yes!
+You can integrate any other app with the proxy!
+It's just REST API!

 ## Run a project